remix-run/remix/docs/future/vite.md

 # Hello World
 ```

-##### MDX Filename Export
+###### Update MDX filename usage

 The Remix compiler also provided a `filename` export from all MDX files.
 This was primarily designed to enable linking to collections of MDX routes.
-In Vite, you should achieve this via [glob imports][glob-imports] which give you a handy data structure that maps file names to modules.
+If you were using this feature, you can achieve this in Vite via [glob imports][glob-imports] which give you a handy data structure that maps file names to modules.
 This makes it much easier to maintain a list of MDX files since you no longer need to import each one manually.

 For example, to import all MDX files in the `posts` directory: